Modal particle

-In linguistics, modal particles are always uninflected words, and are a type of grammatical particle.
-They are used to indicate how the speaker thinks that the content of the sentence relates to the participants' common knowledge or add mood to the meaning of the sentence.
-Languages that use many modal particles in their spoken form include Dutch, Danish, German, Hungarian, Russian, Telugu, Nepali, Indonesian, Chinese and Japanese.
-The translation is often not straightforward and depends on the context.
+In linguistics, modal particles are a type of grammatical particle used in a sentence to add extra meaning, particularly in spoken language.
+Modal particles have various functions, including adding emotion or emphasis, or to express how sentence content is grounded in common knowledge between the speaker and participants.

+Languages that use many modal particles in their spoken form include Dutch, Danish, German, Hungarian, Russian, Telugu, Nepali, Norwegian, Indonesian, Sinitic languages, Japanese and Vietnamese.
+Modal particles are often context-dependent and difficult to translate.

 Examples

 German

 The German particle ja is used to indicate that a sentence contains information that is obvious or already known to both the speaker and the hearer.
 The sentence Der neue Teppich ist rot means "The new carpet is red".
 Der neue Teppich ist ja rot may thus mean "As we are both aware, the new carpet is red", which would typically be followed by some conclusion from this fact.
 However, if the speaker says the same thing upon first seeing the new carpet, the meaning is "I'm seeing that the carpet is obviously red", which would typically express surprise.
 In speech the latter meaning can be inferred from a strong emphasis on rot and higher-pitched voice.